NareshKurukuti/gameopedia/README.md

 Run Apache and MySQL

-# Clone the this repository
+# Clone this repository

-# create database
+# Create database

 To Create a database with the name of 'gameopedia'

-# import the database
+# Import the database

 To import or run the queries which is in db/gameopedia.sql file into your database